chrisdill/raylib-cs/README.md

 - Enums are passed as `int` to prevent the need for explicit casts.
 - Color defines stored inside `Color`.
 - Uses `string.Format` in place of `TextFormat`.

-# Extras
 - Structs have constructors.
-- Operator overloading for math types.
+- Operator overloads for math types.

 # Contributing
 If you have any ideas, feel free to open an issue and tell me what you think.